fperraudeau/singlecellworkflow/reviewers_response.md

 urls = c("https://www.ncbi.nlm.nih.gov/geo/download/?acc=GSE95601&format=file&file=GSE95601%5FoeHBCdiff% "https://raw.githubusercontent.com/rufletch/p63-HBC-diff/master/ref/oeHBCdiff_clusterLabels.)
 ```

-Not sure what's wrong with the F1000 version.
-Perhaps the links are not rendered correctly?
-Let's look into this and make sure that the data can be downloaded.
+We apologized with the reviewer.
+Something must have happened during the formatting of the article for production on the F1000 Research website that omitted some of the characters from the url.
+The links work with no issues in the R markdown version of the workflow, available at https://github.com/fperraudeau/singlecellworkflow.
+We will make sure that the new version of the article does not have this problem.

 > 2a.
 This workflow will likely be out-of-date when the underlying packages transition to use SingleCellExperiment.
 This is actually a positive thing because many of the more opaque lines of code (involving subsetting ERCC genes, etc) will be more streamlined.

-Correct.
-Let's look into keeping the ERCC spike-ins in the object.
+The reviewer is correct.
+We now make full use of the features of SingleCellExperiment and as a result the code is much cleaner and easier to understand.

 > 2b.
 It requires installation of the development branch of bioconductor, which impacts the usefulness of the workflow to the average user.
 I expect the authors will revise this tutorial when Bioconductor 3.6 is released and use of the devel branch is no longer necessary.
 Additionally `slingshot` is an requirement, but currently only exists on github and no SHA1 provided.
 I hope that `slingshot` will be added as a bioconductor package shortly.
 In the meantime, a tag must be added to the git repo for the release being used in this workflow and instructions provided for how to install this tag.
 Additionally, the authors may wish to note that installation instructions for the packages will be provided at the end of the workflow so that someone proceeding sequentially will not be tripped up.

-Slingshot is in Bioconductor now.
-Good point about the installation instructions being at the end.
-I think we can provide a short section on installation at the beginning.
+Slingshot is now a Bioconductor package, albeit in the devel branch for now.
+Since the new release is only a few months away, we have decided to require the use of Bioconductor 3.8 (currently devel, but soon release).
+We think that this is the best choice to avoid the workflow to be outdated later this year.
+We have added the code at the beginning to show how to install the required packages, using the new recommended `BiocManager` package.

 > 2c.
 Opaque code is presented in order to generate plots, e.g.
 ```{r}